Our promise. We provide a buying advantage with verified reviews and unbiased editorial research.

-ConsumerAffairs Research Team
+Malibu Boats author review by ConsumerAffairs Research Team

 Malibu Boats has been designing and manufacturing sports boats since 1982.
 Often called towed boats, these boats are designed for watersports such as tubing, wakeboarding, wake surfing and waterskiing.

-- Multi-disciplined boats: All of Malibu boats are designed to pull you as you wakeboard, ski, tube or wake surf, so you don’t need to choose between your favorite water sports.
+Multi-disciplined boats: All of Malibu boats are designed to pull you as you wakeboard, ski, tube or wake surf, so you don’t need to choose between your favorite water sports.

-- Mass and luxury sellers: Malibu Boats caters to both the mass and luxury crowd, so consumers who are on a tighter budget can still enjoy the same great quality as consumers who are able to afford luxury boats.
+Mass and luxury sellers: Malibu Boats caters to both the mass and luxury crowd, so consumers who are on a tighter budget can still enjoy the same great quality as consumers who are able to afford luxury boats.

-- Innovative: Malibu Boats is recognized in the industry as an innovator.
+Innovative: Malibu Boats is recognized in the industry as an innovator.
 Some of their innovations include adding the first onboard computer system in 1993 and the more recent Surf Band, which is an armband that allows surfers to customize their wave while keeping in constant communication with the boat’s driver, in 2016.

-- Schedule a factory tour: Consumers who are interested in the process of making a Malibu boat can schedule a factory tour in Loudon, Tennessee.
+Schedule a factory tour: Consumers who are interested in the process of making a Malibu boat can schedule a factory tour in Loudon, Tennessee.
 Tours are offered Monday through Thursday from 9 am to 4 pm.
 Interested consumers who don’t live near the facility can watch a video that tours the factory on Malibu’s website.

-- Malibu pro team: Find out what your favorite pros are doing by checking in on Malibu’s pro team page.
+Malibu pro team: Find out what your favorite pros are doing by checking in on Malibu’s pro team page.
 Read interviews, watch videos and connect with Malibu’s pro team on their social media accounts.

-- Build a boat: Use Malibu’s online build a boat feature to customize your boat.
+Build a boat: Use Malibu’s online build a boat feature to customize your boat.
 Customize as many boats as you want, and save them so you can compare features and designs when you’re ready to buy.

-Malibu Boats Company Profile
+Malibu Boats Company Information

 - Company Name: